 The students’ work will include participating in a federal bankruptcy appeal involving an issue of importance to insolvent consumers.
 The participation would include either the direct representation of the debtor in the appeal or the preparation and filing of an amicus brief in support of the debtor.
 The relevant fieldwork will include participating in strategizing the matter, reviewing the appellate record, conducting research, preparing one or more briefs, and attending oral argument (if feasible).

 The relevant coursework will include a weekly two-hour seminar, which will focus on the study and development of appellate advocacy skills.
 Materials for the seminar will include readings on various appellate advocacy topics.
 As part of the seminar, students will be responsible for conducting a mock oral argument.
 A prior or concurrent course on bankruptcy law is required, although this requirement may be waived at the discretion of the instructors.

 Please submit the standard clinic application, resume, unofficial transcript, and a writing sample of 10-15 pages via CAMS, the online application system.
 There will be no interview.
-The application period for this clinic will be September 12-26, 2013.
-Students will be notified before November 1st whether they have been accepted.
 If you have any questions regarding the clinic, please contact Eric Brunstad.

-* 4 credits includes 2 clinical credits and 2 academic seminar credits.
+* 4 credits include 2 clinical credits and 2 academic seminar credits.